Quick clay

 Quick clay, also known as Leda clay and Champlain Sea clay in Canada, is any of several distinctively sensitive glaciomarine clays found in Canada, Norway, Russia, Sweden, Finland, the United States, and other locations around the world.
 The clay is so unstable that when a mass of quick clay is subjected to sufficient stress, the material behavior may drastically change from that of a particulate material to that of a watery fluid.
 Landslides occur because of the sudden soil liquefaction caused by external solicitations such as vibrations induced by an earthquake, or massive rainfalls.

-Quick clay main deposits
+Main deposits

-Quick clay is found only in countries close to the North Pole, such as Russia; Canada; Norway; Sweden; and Finland; and in Alaska (United States); since they were glaciated during the Pleistocene epoch.
+Quick clay is found only in countries close to the North Pole, such as Russia, Canada, Norway, Sweden, Finland, and the United States (in Alaska), since they were glaciated during the Pleistocene epoch.
 In Canada, the clay is associated primarily with the Pleistocene-era Champlain Sea, in the modern Ottawa Valley, the St. Lawrence Valley, and the Saguenay River regions.

 Quick clay has been the underlying cause of many deadly landslides.
 In Canada alone, it has been associated with more than 250 mapped landslides.
 Some of these are ancient, and may have been triggered by earthquakes.